Oblivios/Writeups/Deadface-2021/The Count.md

 > `code.deadface.io:50000`

-> (We were given a link to a thread which wasn't that useful for this challenge)
+> (We were also given a link to a thread which wasn't that useful for this challenge)

 ### - Solution -